Restaurant Delivery Service Relationships

 The truth is that you simply cannot control other people, including your delivery drivers.
 You can do everything right and still end up with an unfortunate outcome.
 Focus your attention on the factors you can control, and let go of the rest.
 As long as you’re doing your best, you’re doing everything you can.

 Hiring and managing people is always bound to present some unexpected challenges.
-But with a few good practices, you can create a great team of independent contractors.
+But with a few good practices, you can create excellent restaurant delivery service relationships.

 Are there any tips you’d add to our list?
 Tell us in the comments!